Guide for Authors

 Cover Letter

-Authors should indicate in their cover letter that the work has not been published previously and is not under consideration for publication elsewhere.
-The cover letter should include a statement indicating that the manuscript has been seen and reviewed by all authors.
+Authors are requested to explicitly state in their cover letter that the submitted work has not been published before and is not presently under consideration for publication elsewhere.
+Additionally, the cover letter should contain an explicit statement verifying that all authors have carefully reviewed the manuscript.

 Manuscript Preparation